cmda-bt/be-course-17-18/week-1.md

 #### Description

+> **Warning**: Don’t blindly use someones code.
+Copy-paste code only if you
+> know what it does.
+Dotfiles are often very personal: they are often not what
+> _you_ want but they can serve as inspiration.

 In this course, you’ll find yourself staring at that black screen with green letters a lot.
 You’ll type the same commands over and over again.